Prof. Hila Shamir

 Hila Shamir, Feminist Approaches to the Regulation of Sex Work: Patterns in Transnational Governance Feminist Law Making, 52 Cornell Int'l L.J.
 (2019).
 [Full Text]

 Hila Shamir, Anti-Trafficking in Israel, Neo-Abolitionist Feminists, Markets, Borders, and the State in GOVERNANCE FEMINISM: AN INTRODUCTION, co-authored with Janet Halley, Prabha Kotiswaran & Rachel Rebouche (Minnesota University Press, 2018).
 [Full Text]

-Hila Shamir, The Paradox of 'Legality Temporary Migrant Worker Programs and Vulnerability to Trafficking in Prabha Kotiswaran (ed.), Cambridge University Press, 2017).
+Hila Shamir, The Paradox of 'Legality Temporary Migrant Worker Programs and Vulnerability to Trafficking in REVISITING THE LAW AND GOVERNANCE OF TRAFFICKING, FORCED LABOR AND MODERN SLAVERY 471 (Prabha Kotiswaran (ed.)
+Cambridge University Press, 2017).
 [Full Text]

 Debbie Bernstein, Hila Shamir, Dlila Amir and Nomi Levenkron, Sex Work and Migration: The Case of Tel Aviv and Jaffa, 1918 – 2010 in SELLING SEX IN THE CITY: A GLOBAL HISTORY OF PROSTITUTION, 1600s-2000s 329 (Magaly Rodríguez García, Lex Heerma van Voss, and Elise van Nederveen Meerkerk (eds.)
 2017).
 [Full Text]